SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 #### Alternative: Use DQM service credentials provided by us during the workshop

+We will hand out the token and connectivity details to our DQM service, which can use instead.

 ### Setup/configure SAP AEM broker service

+> aside negative
+> **You can skip over this step if you have used the CI/CD tool to automate the configuration in the previous step.**
 In this section we will create the required input queues for your integration flows.
 - Go to Cluster Manager -> {your service} -> Manage -> Queues - to open the Broker UI
 ![AEM Console](img/AEMCloudConsoleSelectClusterManager.png)